Unless you know this will never happen to you and your family, never - ever be without at least a private hospital plan!

 South Africans are struggling to make ends meet and one of the first expenses they cut is medical aid.

-Many look to Hospital Cash Plans as an alternative.
+Sadly, many look to Hospital Cash Plans as an alternative.

 A medical aid plan – including even the most basic hospital plan – will cover most, if not all of your expenses, should you be admitted to hospital.